 Welcome to our Elder Scrolls Online ESO Magic Dragonknight PvP Build called Laceration.
-The idea of this build is the sword and shield, strong AoE and hard to kill Dragonknight fire breathing monster.
+The premise of this build is to create a strong damage dealer that has survivability.
 This build will be centered around solo and small group play and can be changed for your play-style.

 This build centers around the magicka Dragonknight’s strengths which is being very hard to kill yet producing strong damage.
 The idea is to give you a solid foundation of information with a variety of options to suit your play style and group size (solo to zerg).
 With so many gear options and the changes to Battle Roar, healing and heavy armor, DK’s still have a great place in PvP and this is what we’ve come up with.

-+ Powerful AoE and single target even with Sword and Shield
++ Powerful AoE and single target with class only abilities

 Should You Play This Build